Freelancers! Side hustlers! Work from home-homies! Listen up! This one’s for you:

 - WaveApps.com: A free invoice service that allows you to create professional looking invoices, tracks them for you, and makes it easy to create receipts after payment.
 WaveApps also allows for multiple payment options, including credit cards, and that, my friends, is why this one will get you paid quickly!

 When I made the switch to WaveApps, I saw a DRAMATIC increase in how fast I was paid.
-With Google Docs, I would have to send a reminder 50/50 of the time and with PayPal I could count on a couple of days, at least.

 Here’s the blank invoice on Wave before you customize.
 You can see how simple it is to use, but when filled it, how clean and professional it would look: